Module 3: Program Clearinghouse

 Project: Project Lazarus

-Synopsis: Project Lazarus implements activities related to community organization, medication prescriber education, chronic pain initiatives, and harm reduction activities to raise awareness of opioid abuse and opioid overdose prevention.
+Synopsis: Project Lazarus implements activities related to community organization, medication prescriber education, chronic pain initiatives, and harm reduction activities to raise awareness of opioid use disorder and opioid overdose prevention.

 San Luis Valley Area Health Education

 Center (SLV AHEC)